41 Pages Posted: 6 Oct 2015 Last revised: 23 Aug 2017

 Today's crowdfunding raises funds for tiny, private entrepreneurial ventures without granting funders private claims to a project's future value.
 Rather than “investments,” these are “contributions.”
 This paper argues that for such crowdfunding neither producer nor consumer surplus – i.e., project quality, in traditional terms – will play a role in determining funding.
 Private gifts to funders create typically weak incentives to contribute.
 Specific kinds of non-pecuniary motivations provide main incentives to contribute.
 We confirm predictions in time-series observational data set on gross contributions, communications and announcements, new version releases and policy changes, and product use from a representative project.

-Keywords: Crowdfunding platforms, entrepreneurial finance, free-riding, voluntary contributions to public goods
+Keywords: Online platforms, crowdfunding, entrepreneurial finance, new ventures, public goods

 Suggested Citation: Suggested Citation